Kolektivo/kolektivo-dapp/DEVELOPMENT.md

 - Calls the GitHub action using a personal access token (PAT) for auth (a personal access token from GitHub is needed to call this action with "Workflow Action" rights )
 - GitHub action runs the code at /script/update-chart-data/index.mjs
-- Checks to make sure data is needed at a new interval
+- The web service code checks to make sure data is needed at a new interval
-- Calls the contracts and gathers the data it needs
+- The web service code calls the contracts and gathers the data it needs
-- Stores the data in firebase
+- The web service code stores the data in firebase

 # Firebase